pberba/ctf-solutions/20180929_teaser_dragon/aes_128_tsb/README.md

     return msg[:-ord(msg[-1])]
 ```

 If we can set the last byte to `15` then the the result of `unpad(plaintext)` will be just 1 character.
 This will only take at most 256 attempts to decrypt.
-If we know the first character we can set the last byte to `14` and this will result with 2 characters and that will only take 256 attempts and so on.
+If we know the first character, we can set the last byte to `14` and this will result with 2 characters.
+It will only take 256 attempts and so on.

 #### Getting the last byte of C

 If `msg` is exactly 16 bytes long, then `unpad(msg)` will only return a non-empty string if the value of the last byte is between `1` to `15`.
 So `decryption_oracle('', payload)` will only return false if the last byte is between 1 to 15.

 So if we set the last byte of the IV to `iv_byte` and `decryption_oracle('', payload)` is false then we know that `iv_byte=last_byte^e` where e is in [1 to 15].
-If we get the xor of all values of iv_byte, which only has 15 values, that results to the decryption oracle returning true, it is equivalent to getting
+If we get the xor of all values of iv_byte that results to the decryption oracle returning false, we get the last_byte

 ```
 iv_byte_1^iv_byte_2^...^iv_byte_15